Wang-Ji20/Wang-Ji20.github.io/source/_posts/programming/code01.md

 Recent days(months) have seen my self-indulgent consequent 3 walkthroughs on [Baldur's Gate 3](https://baldursgate3.game/).
 To say I regret spending so much time on it is not accurate, as I really enjoy that game.
 But life goes on, so I shall quit the redemption of Bhaalspawn, and resume my inquiry to software source codes.

-## Daily read code series

-I start to read other codes, learning how they solve their problems, to benefit my own coding practice.

-In this series, I might read medium-sized code snippets(about 1000loc), and write about my lessons and feeling about them.
-The code I will select matches the following standard:

-- Self-contained. implements one feature in a larger system, or is a independent project on their own.

-- A bit challenging: Never learn new thing if not difficult somehow.

-## Day 1: Linux

 I have always wanted to read Linux.
 It's said to be well-crafted and itself is such a crucial source code which powers the whole world!
 So let's start.

 To read it, I need to configure my text editor first(VSCode, in my case).